 These regulations form one element of the Regulatory Framework of the University of Stirling.
 The framework includes:

 - Codes of Practice;

 These regulations apply to all categories of undergraduate student at the University, except where the Academic Council has qualified them through agreements with third parties such as a Memorandum of Agreement, a Memorandum of Understanding, a collaborative agreement, or a joint venture.

-3. In order to meet professional, regulatory or accreditation requirements, the general regulations are qualified for some individual programmes of study.
-Details of exceptions are provided at the end of these regulations.
+In order to meet professional, regulatory or accreditation requirements, the regulations are qualified for some individual programmes of study.
+Approved exceptions are provided within these regulations.

-5. Some programmes of study are governed by additional requirements defined by professional, regulatory or accreditation bodies.
-Further details can be found in the relevant programme handbook.
+Some programmes of study are governed by additional requirements defined by professional, regulatory or accreditation bodies.

-7. Academic Council has the authority to vary these regulations at its discretion.
-Authority is delegated to the Education and Student Experience Committee (ESEC) which annually approves the regulations for the new academic year.
+Academic Council has the authority to vary these regulations and delegates authority to the Education and Student Experience Committee (ESEC) to approve the regulations and any amendments.

-8. Authority to apply exceptions to regulations for individual students is delegated to the Academic Panel, a sub-group of the Education and Student Experience Committee.
-The relevant code of practice will stipulate any instances where Academic Panel has delegated authority to faculties or to Academic Registry.
+Authority to apply exceptions to regulations for individual students is delegated to the Academic Panel (Taught), a sub-group of the Education and Student Experience Committee.

-9. A student has the right to submit an academic appeal on any aspect of these regulations in line with the code of practice for Academic Appeals.
+A student has the right to submit academic appeals in line with the Policy and Procedure on Academic Appeals.